Guidance on SOP Creation for HR Department and Consultant Assistance

 jeyanthip

-Dear MR. Daleshwar,
+Dear Mr. Daleshwar,

 V. Rangarajan

-Dear Mr Daleshwer,
+Dear Mr. Daleshwer,

-With best regards and luck.
+Best regards and good luck.

 V. Rangarajan.